 However, this billing method can be used in combination with other forms of billing systems in the event that additional services are requested for by the client.
 This is due to the fact that space allocation is the beginning point of interior design and it eventually leads to the final design.

-Once it has been ascertained that additional interior design services (asides space planning) are needed, that is, the task of choosing the required elements that is needed to complete the project, then a method of billing must be introduced by the certified interior designer to provide for services related to supplies and installations.
+Once it has been ascertained that additional interior design services (asides space planning) are needed, that is, the task of choosing the required elements that are needed to complete the project, then a method of billing must be introduced by the designer to provide for services related to supplies and installations.

-This billing mode is popular for commercial interior design projects.
+This billing method is popular for commercial interior design projects.